Brittney Griner court appearance ends without a verdict -- another hearing is scheduled for Friday

 Thursday's hearing came as many in the WNBA, along with other athletes, coaches and politicians, have called for Griner's release over fears she is being used as a political pawn amid the war in Ukraine.

-Griner wrote a letter to President Joe Biden, saying she fears she will be detained in Russia indefinitely.
+Griner wrote a letter to President Joe Biden that was delivered to the White House this month, saying she fears she will be detained in Russia indefinitely.

 "I realize you are dealing with so much, but please don't forget about me and the other American Detainees.
 Please do all you can to bring us home," Griner wrote.
 "I voted for the first time in 2020 and I voted for you.
 I believe in you.
 I still have so much good to do with my freedom that you can help restore."